berlinplan/berlinplan.github.io/readme.md

 > <sub> claim to Respect World Peace, while Start war for bring democracy in other countries.

-## Why nobody sacrifices themselves for a psychopath Leaders?
+## Sacrify Yourself for a psychopath Leaders, bullshit?

 #### In modern societies, are people likely to resist and fight in the event of a War attack?